 - Find the ASCII file and click Open.

-- If exceptions are already defined in spamBlocker, you are asked whether you want to replace the existing rules or append the imported rules to the list of existing rules.
+- If exceptions are already defined in spamBlocker, you can choose whether to replace the existing rules or append the imported rules to the list of existing rules.
 Click Replace or Append.

-If you import a rule with the Deny exception into the POP3 proxy, you get an error message.
+If you import a rule with the Deny exception into the Exceptions list for a POP3 or IMAP proxy, an error message appears.

 Export Rules to an ASCII File

-When you export exception rules from a proxy definition, the Firebox saves the current rules to an ASCII text file.
+When you export exception rules from a proxy definition, Policy Manager saves the current rules to an ASCII text file.

 - In the spamBlocker Configuration dialog box, on the Exceptions tab, define exceptions as described in Add spamBlocker Exception Rules.